Please review the sections below for more information about the Specialized Master's Program policies.

 2. Request that the company mail or email an offer letter on company letterhead to the student.

-3. Term Dates: Washington University Academic Calendar
+3. Term dates: Consult the Washington University Academic Calendar.

-1. Credit units = 1.5; grading method = pass/fail
+1. Credit units = 1.5; grading method = Pass/No Pass

 2. Note: Students will not be charged tuition by the credit unit for this 1.5-credit course during the summer term.